cloudflare/cloudflare-docs/content/tenant/_partials/_create-zone-subscription.md

 - `rate_plan` {{<type>}}object{{</type>}}

     - Contains the zone plan corresponding to what customers would order in the dashboard.

-    - Allowed values are `PARTNERS_PRO`, `PARTNERS_BIZ`, `PARTNERS_ENT`
+For a list of available values, refer to [Zone subscriptions](/tenant/reference/subscriptions/zone-plans/)

 - `component_values` {{<type>}}array{{</type>}}